LeadWoods0902/DandD_Nightmare_Plague/Rune Warriors.md

-Druid Barbarians that wild shape into Bears and Wolves
+Barbarians that wild shape into Bears and Wolves